-19 Brain Teasers That Will Leave You Stumped
+58 Brain Teasers & Mind Puzzles That Will Leave You Stumped

-Solving logic problems boosts brain power, keeps your memory strong, and entertains everyone to no end.
-See how many you can figure out—without cheating!
+Solving brain teasers boosts brain power, keeps your memory strong, and entertains everyone to no end.
+See how many of these tricky puzzles for adults and teens you can figure out—without cheating!

 A man pushes his car to a hotel and tells the owner he’s bankrupt.
 Why?

 Answer: He’s playing Monopoly.
 Try out some of these visual brain teasers too.

 You are in a room that has three switches and a closed door.
 The switches control three light bulbs on the other side of the door.
 Once you open the door, you may never touch the switches again.
 How can you definitively tell which switch is connected to each of the light bulbs?

 Answer: Turn on the first two switches.
 Leave them on for five minutes.
 Once five minutes has passed, turn off the second switch, leaving one switch on.
 Now go through the door.
 The light that is still on is connected to the first switch.
 Whichever of the other two is warm to the touch is connected to the second switch.
 The bulb that is cold is connected to the switch that was never turned on.

 I left my campsite and hiked south for 3 miles.
 Then I turned east and hiked for 3 miles.
 I then turned north and hiked for 3 miles, at which time I came upon a bear inside my tent eating my food!
 What color was the bear?

 Answer: White.
 The only place you can hike 3 miles south, then east for 3 miles, then north for 3 miles and end up back at your starting point is the North Pole.
 Polar bears are the only bears that live at the North Pole, and they are white.